A Year-Round Guide to Franklin and Nantahala

 Ride off into the sunset: The Cherohala Skyway is a popular route for road trips.
 Motorcyclists love the winding roads, and the views at dusk are unparalleled.
 After a long ride along the scenic roads, check into a room at one of the areas many motorcycle-friendly accommodations, including Iron Horse Motorcycle Lodge and Resort, 129 Cabins, Two Wheel Inn, or San-Ran Motel.

 Listen to melodies in the moonlight: Stecoah Valley Center hosts the award-winning concert series, An Appalachian Evening, where musicians playing bluegrass, folk, and mountain music take the stage on 10 Saturday evenings between June and August.
-Each evening, the gallery at the cultural arts center features a different artist; the café is also open, so concertgoers can get boxed suppers to enjoy during the performances.
+Each evening, the Artisan Gallery is open to shoppers until the end of intermission.
+Schoolhouse Café is also open for dinner beginning at 6 p.m. and the grounds are open for a picnic before the show, so concertgoers can get boxed suppers to enjoy during the performances.
+Don’t forget to save room for one of their famous cinnamon rolls — the perfect pick-me-up during intermission.

 Jodi Helmer